 China lowered its target for economic growth this year and announced a major tax cut to boost the economy hit by slowing domestic demand while grappling with a debt legacy and the trade standoff with the US.

-The gross domestic product growth target released Tuesday morning in Premier Li Keqiang’s annual government work report to the National People’s Congress was set at a range of 6 to 6.5 per cent for 2019.
-The shift to a band from the previous practice of using a point figure gives policy makers room for maneuver and compares with the goal . . .
+The gross domestic product growth target released Tuesday morning in Premier Li Keqiang’s annual government work report to the National People’s Congress was set at a range of 6 to 6 . . .

 To continue reading, please subscribe.